If you're homeless or at risk of homelessness

 If you think you're homeless, or at risk of homelessness, you should apply to the council for help as soon as possible.

-If you don't think you'll be considered homeless or at risk of homelessness, you should get advice before you apply.
+If you don't think you'll be considered homeless or at risk of homelessness, you should talk to an adviser before you apply.

 How to apply to the council for homeless help